jayantk/jklol/src/com/jayantkrish/jklol/ccg/lexinduct/README.md

 ## Publications

-The PAL algorithm is described in the following paper:
+If you use the PAL algorithm, please cite the following paper:

 Jayant Krishnamurthy.
 Probabilistic Models for Learning a Semantic Parser Lexicon.
 NAACL 2016